sedc-codecademy/rsbawd01-09-aspnetwebapi/Class10/readme.md

    Using Entity Framework, create a migration to represent changes in your data model.
 Use the following command: **add-migration YourMigrationName**

 3. **Update the Database:**

     Apply the migration to update the database schema with the following command: **update-database**

+# Exercise: Implementing Movie Repository Methods

+In this exercise, you will implement various methods in the `MovieRepository` class, responsible for interacting with the MoviesDbContext to perform CRUD operations on movie data.

-## Instructions:
+## Task:

+Your goal is to complete the implementation of the methods in the `MovieRepository` class.
+Follow the instructions for each method to ensure accurate and functional behavior.

-1. **Implement the `Add` method:**
+**1. Implement the `Add` Method:**

+   - Open the `MovieRepository` class.
-   The `Add` method is used to add a new note to the database.
-Implement this method by adding the provided note entity to the `_notesAppDbContext` and saving the changes to the database using the `SaveChanges` method.
+   - Find the `Add` method, which adds a new movie to the database.
+   - Implement the method to add the provided movie entity to the `_context.Movies` and save the changes to the database using `_context.SaveChanges()`.

+**2. Implement the `Delete` Method:**

-2. **Implement the `Delete` method:**
+   - Locate the `Delete` method in the `MovieRepository`.

-   The `Delete` method should delete the given note entity from the database.
-You need to remove the entity from the `_notesAppDbContext` and then call `SaveChanges` to persist the changes.
+   - Implement the method to remove the specified movie entity from the `_context.Movies` and save the changes to the database.

+**3. Implement the `FilterMovies` Method:**

+   - Find the `FilterMovies` method in the `MovieRepository`.
+This method filters movies based on the provided year and genre.
+   - Implement the method to return a list of movies based on the following conditions:
+      - If both `year` and `genre` are null, return all movies.
+      - If only `year` is null, return movies filtered by genre.
+      - If only `genre` is null, return movies filtered by year.
+      - If both `year` and `genre` are provided, return movies filtered by both.

-3. **Implement the `GetAll` method:**
+**4. Implement the `GetAll` Method:**

-   The `GetAll` method should return a list of all notes in the database.
-Ensure that you join the `Notes` table with the `Users` table using the `Include` method.
-Return the list of notes.
+   - Find the `GetAll` method in the `MovieRepository`.
+This method retrieves all movies from the database.
+   - Implement the method to return all movies in the `_context.Movies`.

-4. **Implement the `GetById` method:**
+**5. Implement the `GetById` Method:**

-   The `GetById` method should retrieve a note by its unique identifier (id).
-Join the `Notes` table with the `Users` table using `Include` and return the first note where the id matches the provided parameter.
+   - Locate the `GetById` method in the `MovieRepository`.
+This method retrieves a movie by its unique identifier (id).
+   - Implement the method to return the movie from `_context.Movies` where the id matches the provided parameter.

-5. **Implement the `Update` method:**
+**6. Implement the `Update` Method:**

-   The `Update` method is used to update an existing note in the database.
-Implement this method by updating the provided note entity within the `_notesAppDbContext` and then call `SaveChanges` to persist the changes.
+   - Find the `Update` method in the `MovieRepository`.
+This method updates an existing movie in the database.
+   - Implement the method to update the provided movie entity within the `_context.Movies` and save the changes to the database.

+## Note:

+- Ensure that you handle exceptions and potential errors that may occur during database operations.
+- Test each of the implemented methods to verify their correctness and functionality.

+By completing this exercise, you will gain hands-on experience in implementing CRUD operations in the `MovieRepository` class, reinforcing your understanding of database interactions in ASP.NET Core applications.

-# Exercise 2: Implementing Note Service Methods
+# Exercise: Implementing Movie Service Methods

-In this exercise, you will implement the `AddNote`, `GetAllNotes`, and `GetById` methods in the `NoteService` class.
-The `NoteService` is responsible for managing notes in the NotesApp application.
+In this exercise, you will implement various methods in the `MovieService` class, which is responsible for handling business logic related to movies.
+The service interacts with the `IMovieRepository` to perform operations on movie data.

-## Instructions:
+## Task:

+Your goal is to complete the implementation of the methods in the `MovieService` class.
+Follow the instructions for each method to ensure accurate and functional behavior.

-1. **Implement the `AddNote` Method:**
+**1. Implement the `AddMovie` Method:**

-   - Open the `NoteService` class.
+   - Open the `MovieService` class.
-   - Locate the `AddNote` method.
-This method is responsible for adding a new note to the database.
+   - Locate the `AddMovie` method, which adds a new movie to the database.
    - Implement the method to perform the following tasks:
+      - Validate that the `Title` is not empty.
-     - Validate the `addNoteDto` input.
+      - Validate that the `Year` is greater than 0.
-     - Check if the user with the specified `UserId` exists.
-     - Ensure that the `Text` field is not empty and does not exceed 100 characters.
+      - Validate that the `Description` (if provided) does not exceed 250 characters.
+      - Convert the `AddMovieDto` to a `Movie` entity.
+      - Call the corresponding method in the `_movieRepository` to add the new movie to the database.

+**2. Implement the `DeleteMovie` Method:**

+   - Find the `DeleteMovie` method in the `MovieService`.
-     - Map the `addNoteDto` to a `Note` domain model.
+   - Implement the method to delete a movie by its unique identifier (`id`) from the database.
-     - Add the new note to the database using the `_noteRepository`.
+   - Validate if the movie with the specified `id` exists in the database using `_movieRepository.GetById(id)`.
+   - Call the corresponding method in the `_movieRepository` to delete the movie.

-2. **Implement the `GetAllNotes` Method:**
+**3. Implement the `FilterMovies` Method:**

-   - Locate the `GetAllNotes` method in the `NoteService` class.
-This method retrieves a list of all notes from the database.
+   - Locate the `FilterMovies` method in the `MovieService`.
+This method filters movies based on the provided `year` and `genre`.
    - Implement the method to perform the following tasks:
-     - Retrieve all notes from the database using the `_noteRepository`.
-     - Map the retrieved `Note` objects to `NoteDto` objects.
+      - If `genre` is provided, validate if the value is a valid genre.
+      - Call the corresponding method in the `_movieRepository` to filter movies by `year` and `genre`.
-     - Return a list of `NoteDto` objects.
+      - Convert the filtered movies to a list of `MovieDto` using the provided extension methods.

+**4. Implement the `GetAllMovies` Method:**

+   - Find the `GetAllMovies` method in the `MovieService`.
+This method retrieves all movies from the database.
+   - Implement the method to call the corresponding method in the `_movieRepository` to get all movies and convert them to a list of `MovieDto`.

-3. **Implement the `GetById` Method:**
+**5. Implement the `GetMovieById` Method:**

-   - Find the `GetById` method in the `NoteService` class.
-This method retrieves a note by its unique identifier (id).
+   - Locate the `GetMovieById` method in the `MovieService`.
+This method retrieves a movie by its unique identifier (`id`).
+   - Implement the method to validate if the movie with the specified `id` exists in the database.
+   - Call the corresponding method in the `_movieRepository` to get the movie by `id` and convert it to a `MovieDto`.

+**6. Implement the `UpdateMovie` Method:**

+   - Find the `UpdateMovie` method in the `MovieService`.
+This method updates an existing movie in the database.
    - Implement the method to perform the following tasks:
-     - Retrieve the note with the specified `id` from the database using the `_noteRepository`.
-     - Check if the note exists, and if not, throw a `NoteNotFoundException`.
-     - Map the retrieved `Note` object to a `NoteDto` object.
+      - Validate that the `Title` is not empty.
-     - Return the `NoteDto`.
+      - Validate that the `Year` is greater than 0.
+      - Validate that the `Description` (if provided) does not exceed 250 characters.
+      - Call the corresponding method in the `_movieRepository` to update the existing movie.

 ## Note:

-- Pay attention to input validation and error handling to ensure the methods handle various scenarios correctly.

-By completing this exercise, you will have implemented essential functionality in the `NoteService` for adding, retrieving all notes, and retrieving notes by their unique identifiers.

-# Exercise 3: Implementing Controller Actions in ASP.NET Core

-In this exercise, you will implement controller actions in an ASP.NET Core application by calling methods from the service layer.
-The controller is responsible for handling HTTP requests and returning appropriate responses.

-## Scenario:

-You are working on a NotesApp project, and you need to implement controller actions for managing notes.
-The `NotesController` interacts with the `INoteService` to perform CRUD operations on notes.

-## Instructions:

-1. **Implement the `Get` Action:**

-   - Open the `NotesController` class.
-   - Locate the `Get` action, which handles HTTP GET requests to retrieve all notes.
-   - Implement the action by calling the `GetAllNotes` method from the `_noteService`.
-   - Return an HTTP 200 status code with the list of `NoteDto` objects as the response.

-2. **Implement the `GetById` Action:**

-   - Find the `GetById` action in the `NotesController`.
-This action handles HTTP GET requests to retrieve a single note by its `id`.
-   - Implement the action by calling the `GetById` method from the `_noteService`.
-   - Handle potential exceptions, such as `NoteNotFoundException`, and return the appropriate status codes with error messages.

-3. **Implement the `AddNote` Action:**

-   - Locate the `AddNote` action, which handles HTTP POST requests to add a new note.
-   - Implement the action by calling the `AddNote` method from the `_noteService` with the provided data from the request body.
-   - Handle potential exceptions, such as `NoteDataException`, and return the appropriate status codes with error messages.

-4. **Implement the `UpdateNote` Action:**

-   - Find the `UpdateNote` action in the `NotesController`.
-This action handles HTTP PUT requests to update an existing note.
-   - Implement the action by calling the `UpdateNote` method from the `_noteService` with the provided data from the request body.
-   - Handle potential exceptions, such as `NoteNotFoundException` and `NoteDataException`, and return the appropriate status codes with error messages.

-5. **Implement the `DeleteNote` Action:**

-   - Locate the `DeleteNote` action, which handles HTTP DELETE requests to delete a note by its `id`.
-   - Implement the action by calling the `DeleteNote` method from the `_noteService`.
-   - Handle potential exceptions, such as `NoteNotFoundException`, and return the appropriate status codes with success or error messages.

-6. Test each of the implemented actions to ensure they work as expected by using tools like Postman or Swagger.
+- Ensure that you handle exceptions and potential errors that may occur during movie operations.
+- Test each of the implemented methods to verify their correctness and functionality.

+By completing this exercise, you will gain hands-on experience in implementing business logic for movie operations in the `MovieService` class, reinforcing your understanding of the service layer in ASP.NET Core applications.

+# Exercise: Implementing Movie Controller Actions

+In this exercise, you will implement various actions in the `MoviesController` class, responsible for handling HTTP requests related to movies.
+The controller interacts with the `IMovieService` to perform operations on movie data.

+## Task:

+Your goal is to complete the implementation of the actions in the `MoviesController` class.
+Follow the instructions for each action to ensure accurate and functional behavior.

+**1. Implement the `Get` Action:**

+   - Open the `MoviesController` class.
+   - Locate the `Get` action, which retrieves all movies.
+   - Implement the action to call the corresponding method in the `_movieService` to get all movies.
+   - Handle exceptions and return appropriate status codes and messages.

+**2. Implement the `Filter` Action:**

+   - Find the `Filter` action in the `MoviesController`.
+This action filters movies based on the provided `year` and `genre`.
+   - Implement the action to call the corresponding method in the `_movieService` to filter movies by `year` and `genre`.
+   - Handle exceptions and return appropriate status codes and messages.

+**3. Implement the `GetById` Action:**

+   - Locate the `GetById` action in the `MoviesController`.
+This action retrieves a movie by its unique identifier (`id`).
+   - Implement the action to call the corresponding method in the `_movieService` to get the movie by `id`.
+   - Handle exceptions and return appropriate status codes and messages.

+**4. Implement the `UpdateMovie` Action:**

+   - Find the `UpdateMovie` action in the `MoviesController`.
+This action updates an existing movie.
+   - Implement the action to call the corresponding method in the `_movieService` to update the existing movie.
+   - Handle exceptions and return appropriate status codes and messages.

+**5. Implement the `Delete` Action:**

+   - Locate the `Delete` action in the `MoviesController`.
+This action deletes a movie by its unique identifier (`id`).
+   - Implement the action to call the corresponding method in the `_movieService` to delete the movie.
+   - Handle exceptions and return appropriate status codes and messages.

+**6. Implement the `AddMovie` Action:**

+   - Find the `AddMovie` action in the `MoviesController`.
+This action adds a new movie.
+   - Implement the action to call the corresponding method in the `_movieService` to add the new movie.
+   - Handle exceptions and return appropriate status codes and messages.

 ## Note:

-- Pay attention to error handling and return the correct status codes and messages based on the outcomes of the service layer methods.
+- Ensure that you handle exceptions and potential errors that may occur during movie operations.
+- Test each of the implemented actions using tools like Postman or Swagger to verify their correctness and functionality.

-By completing this exercise, you will have implemented controller actions for managing notes in the NotesApp application by calling methods from the service layer.
+By completing this exercise, you will gain hands-on experience in implementing controller actions for movie operations in an ASP.NET Core application.

-# ----- Homework Assignment: Implementing User Management

-In this homework assignment, you will implement the User management feature in an ASP.NET Core application.
-This feature includes creating a User controller, a User service, and a User repository to handle user-related operations.

-## Task:

-Your goal is to create the necessary components to manage users, including creating, retrieving, updating, and deleting user data.

-**1. Implement the User Repository:**

-   - Create a `UserRepository` class that implements the necessary methods to perform CRUD operations for users.
-This should include methods to add, retrieve, update, and delete user data.
-The user repository should interact with the database using Entity Framework or any other preferred database access technology.

-**2. Implement the User Service:**

-   - Create a `UserService` class that interacts with the `UserRepository`.
-The service should provide methods for adding, retrieving, updating, and deleting users.
-It should also include any necessary business logic, validation, and error handling related to user operations.

-**3. Implement the User Controller:**

-   - Create a `UserController` that handles HTTP requests related to users.
-Implement actions for creating new users, retrieving user information by ID, updating user details, and deleting users.
-The controller should call the corresponding methods from the `UserService` to perform these operations.

-**4. Test the User Management Feature:**

-   - Create test cases to ensure the functionality of the User management feature.
-Test each of the controller actions by sending HTTP requests (POST, GET, PUT, DELETE) using a tool like Postman.
-Verify that user data can be created, retrieved, updated, and deleted accurately, and look into database to see the data.

-**5. Send github url to Zoka :)**

-**&.
-Enjoy the weekend days**